 (4) In making an order referred to in subsection (3)(a) the court may order that the tenancy be continued on such of the terms and conditions of the residential tenancy agreement as it thinks are appropriate having regard to the circumstances of the case.

-[Section 59C inserted by No. 60 of 2011 s.
+[Section 59C inserted: No. 60 of 2011 s.
 56.]

 59D.
 Tenant compensation bonds